i2iVision/Search-Plus-Export-Users/README.md

 === Upgrade Notice ===
 = 0.1.5 =
  Add bulk action ( export user) on admin users page & Add some hooks to the plugin

 = 1.0 =
  convert ( Search Plus Export Users ) plugin to object oriented

+= 1.1 =
+Create Import option for the exported CSV